ScilifelabDataCentre/pathogens-portal/content/english/data_types/compound_and_target_data/_index.md

 Data on compounds and targets primarily describe small molecules and their activity interacting with target molecules.

-To find out more, please visit the following pages:

 * [Published data](data)

 * [Data guidelines](guidelines)

 * [Services for researchers](services)